CSCI-4611-Spring-2022/Assignment-5/README.md

 If your program runs correctly, then you are finished!
 The published build will indicate to the TAs that your assignment is ready for grading.
 If you change your mind and want to make further changes to your code, then just delete the `gh-pages` branch and set the GitHub pages source back to `None`, and it will unpublish the website.

 Note that the published JavaScript bundle code generated by the TypeScript compiler has been minified so that it is not human-readable.
 So, you can feel free to send this link to other students, friends, and family to show off your work!

+## Further Reading

+You do not need to read these articles to implement the assignment.
+They are only provided in case you are curious and want to learn more about non-photorealistic rendering.

+Mitchell, Francke, and Eng, [Illustrative Rendering in Team Fortress 2](https://valvearchive.com/archive/Other%20Files/Publications/NPAR07_IllustrativeRenderingInTeamFortress2.pdf), *Non- Photorealistic and Artistic Rendering*, 2007.

+Gooch, Gooch, Shirley, and Cohen, [A Non-Photorealistic Lighting Model for Automatic Technical Illustration](https://users.cs.northwestern.edu/~ago820/SIG98/abstract.html), *SIGGRAPH*, 1998.

+Card and Mitchell, [Non-Photorealistic Rendering with Pixel and Vertex Shaders](http://developer.amd.com/wordpress/media/2012/10/ShaderX_NPR.pdf), *ShaderX: Vertex and Pixel Shaders Tips and Tricks*, 2002.

 ## Acknowledgments